A Answers (7)

 - An ulcer or bleeding

-Donna Hill Howes, RN, Administrator, answeredSymptoms of oral cancer may include:
+Donna Hill Howes, RN, Family Medicine, answeredSymptoms of oral cancer may include:

 - Patches inside your mouth or on your lips: White patches (leukoplakia) are the most common.
 White patches sometimes become malignant.
 Mixed red and white patches (erythroleukoplakia) are more likely than white patches to become malignant.
 Red patches (erythroplakia) are brightly colored, smooth areas that often become malignant.